-Originally published on LifeSiteNews, March 27, 2018 — On March 23rd, President Donald Trump signed the Consolidated Appropriations Act of 2018, also known as the omnibus budget deal.
+Originally published on LifeSiteNews, March 27, 2018, by Gualberto Garcia Jones, Esq. — On March 23rd, President Donald Trump signed the Consolidated Appropriations Act of 2018, also known as the omnibus budget deal.
 The budget funded Planned Parenthood, with no conscience protections for pro-lifers.
 It also funded “sanctuary cities” that openly defy federal immigration law and defunded the Justice Department’s ability to enforce federal marijuana laws.
 What I find most interesting about this budget boondoggle is what it tells us in the pro-life movement about the real political power of defiance.

 Defiance of the unjust, judicially imposed “law” that is Roe v.
 Wade has rarely found favor in the pro-life movement.
 This only makes sense if one considers that the pro-life movement has, from its beginning, been controlled by attorneys closely aligned with the establishment wing of the Republican party.
 These attorneys are literally the same guys that just gave us the omnibus budget boondoggle.
 I know this, because I have had the distinct displeasure of their attacks on my pro-life work.

 From 2008 to 2014, I was closely involved in the state personhood movement.
 We were a rag tag group of principled grassroots pro-lifers, both young and old, who attempted to amend state constitutions to recognize the equal protection under the law for preborn children.
 We often circumvented the political swamp by reaching out directly to the voters through the referendum and initiative process.
 Our greatest detractors, besides Planned Parenthood, who spent millions defeating our amendments, were the politically powerful attorneys who still rule the pro-life movement.